emilyst/vim-xray/README.markdown

 Status
 ------

+**Note: This plugin is effectively abandoned and no longer maintained.**

 This plugin should be considered beta-status.
 This means it'll probably work if you meet the requirements, but not everything is finished, and